rosell-dk/webp-express/README.txt

 - Reload the page
 - Find a jpeg or png image in the list.
 In the "type" column, it should say "webp"

 In order to test that the image is not being reconverted every time, look at the Response headers of the image.
 There should be a "X-WebP-On-Demand" header.
 It should say Routed to image converter" the first time, but "Routed to existing converted image" on subsequent requests (WebP-Express is based upon WebP On Demand).
+When routed to image converter, there should also be some headers beginning with "X-WebP-Convert-And-Serve", which reveals information about the conversion.

 You can also append ?debug after any image url, in order to run a conversion, and see the conversion report.
 Btw: If you append ?reconvert after an image url, you will force a reconversion of the image.